rr326/servi/README.md

 ### Customizing a project
 Now that you've edited your configuration and tested it, let's customize it.

+    $ cd myproject
+    $ servi init .
+    # Turn on the git pre-commit hook to automatically copy your ~/Servifile_globals to your local repository (so the repo is complete)
+    $ servi -l

 1. apache_config/sites_available/mysite.conf
     1. Copy this to a new conf file (you'll delete the other one after everything works)
     1. Modify